If you’ve always wanted to stay right on the beach in Bali, I’ve reviewed the best hotels first-hand so you know which ones are worth it.

 If you’re coming to Bali for the beaches (and let’s be honest, who isn’t?), you’ll want a hotel that puts you right on the sand.
 Over the years, I’ve checked into more than my fair share of Bali hotels – from luxury resorts in Seminyak to humble hotels in Sanur – and some are simply in a league of their own.
 These are the best beachfront hotels in Bali: places I’ve actually stayed, swum, sipped cocktails and watched sunsets at, so you know they’re worth booking.

-THE BEST HOTELS ON THE BEACH IN BALI
+THE BEST BEACHFRONT HOTELS IN SANUR

-1. The Apurva Kempinski Bali – Nusa Dua
+3. The Apurva Kempinski Bali

 A five-star resort that blends Indonesian heritage with beachfront luxury.